 But algo trading and DMA still face considerable regulatory obstacles in countries such as India from authorities that want control over the market and are wary of foreign investments.
 Foreign brokers wanting to trade algorithmically or via DMA in India must send their orders to local brokers offering the relevant transaction, which adds latency to the process.

 The ASX is cited by many for significantly narrowing spreads and reducing latency.
-There is a one-cent tick-size increment for all stocks over A$2.
+There is a 1 cent tick size increment for all stocks over A$2.
 Latency has also dropped to 24 milliseconds after the ASX moved to its integrated trading system for trading of cash equity products.
 Stocken says the exchange has achieved this lower latency while its trade count has risen aggressively over the past two-and-a-half years.